List of U Idioms:

 - She was looking for the perfect husband for several years when she realized her dream man—her next door neighbor—was under her nose the whole time.

 - I can’t find my sunglasses!
-They’re right under your nose, on top of your head that is!
+They’re right under your nose; well actually, on top of your head!

 - Our manager is under a lot of pressure since the new director doubled our sales target.

-- Most high school seniors are under pressure because they have to do well in school and get into a good college.
+- Most high school seniors are under pressure because they have to do well in school to get into a good college.

 under the circumstances: because of a certain condition, situation or circumstance.